The

 History

-On the north end of Chicago, near the lake, you’ll find Lincoln Park.
-Before the civil war, this 60-acre swath of land was called Lake Park.
-After the assassination of Abraham Lincoln, city officials renamed the area Lincoln Park.
+On the north side of Chicago, fairly close to the lake, you’ll find Lincoln Park.
+Before the Civil War, this enormous 60-acre space of land was known as Lake Park.
+After the assassination of Abraham Lincoln, city officials had it renamed the area Lincoln Park.

-After the name change, Lincoln Park received funding for a zoo.
-Founded in 1868, Lincoln Park Zoo remains one of the oldest Zoos in America.
-This free zoo contains a veritable ark of animals including penguins, giraffes, gorillas, reptiles, polar bears, monkeys, and an Amur Tiger named Pavel.
+After the name change, Lincoln Park obtained funding for the now iconic zoo.
+Founded back in 1868, Lincoln Park Zoo is one of the longest-standing zoos in the nation.
+This free attraction holds a veritable ark of animals, including penguins, giraffes, gorillas, reptiles, large polar bears and various species of monkeys and an Amur tiger.

 Location

-• Lincoln Park Zoo.
-The Lincoln Park Zoo makes for an excellent (and free!) way to spend an afternoon.
-The zoo exemplifies Lincoln Park’s proud history as a unique part of Chicago.
+• Lincoln Park Zoo: The Lincoln Park Zoo is a fun way to enjoy the day.
+The zoo exemplifies Lincoln Park’s history as a central attraction of Chicago.

 lincoln-park